 The WordPress REST API

 At this point, you may be wondering how all of this affects you.
 APIs are excellent tools, but are they relevant to your day-to-day work?
-If you’re a WordPress user, the answer is unequivocally “yes”.
+If you’re a WordPress user, the answer is “yes”.

 In fact, there were two separate versions of the REST API plugin.
-Elements of the API were added into the core platform as early as update 4.4.
+Elements of the API were added to the core platform as early as update 4.4.
 This was followed by it becoming fully integrated as of WordPress 4.7 (in 2016).
 This means that today, WordPress has its own fully-functional REST API.

 The anatomy of a WordPress REST API request